netropy/fpintro/README.md

 While there are many websites and tools for ["getting kids excited about programming"](https://www.makeuseof.com/tag/10-tools-to-get-kids-excited-about-programming), we choose to try out this great tutorial: [Klipse for Kids](http://kids.klipse.tech).
 Since this was a self-directed study on programming, this document carries many links to helpful articles from [Wikipedia](https://www.wikipedia.org/).

-We chose [Clojure](https://clojure.org) and [Scala](https://www.scala-lang.org) as the two languages to begin the learning process with a [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming) paradigm.
-Starting with two languages has come quite naturally, since the student grew up bilingually ;-)  Clojure, as a modern LISP, is the language used on the "Klipse for Kids" website.
-Doing the same coding exercises also in Scala, will later allow for a smooth incorporation of [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) concepts.
+We chose [Clojure](https://clojure.org) and [Scala](https://www.scala-lang.org) as the two languages to begin the learning process with [Functional Programming](https://en.wikipedia.org/wiki/Functional_programming).
+Since the student happened to grow up bilingually, starting with two programming languages felt naturally as well :-)  Clojure, as a modern LISP, is the language used on the "Klipse for Kids" website.
+Doing the same coding exercises also in Scala, will make it easy to later incorporate [Object-oriented programming](https://en.wikipedia.org/wiki/Object-oriented_programming) concepts.

 See the [LICENSE](License.txt) file for license rights and limitations (CC0-1.0).